TorbenRahbekKoch/LogBridge/Readme.md

 You can also be more specific and set the *appSetting* **SoftwarePassion.LogBridge.LogWrapperType** to the *full name* of the type.

+*Why UmbracoLogForNet?*
+For some reason, lost in ancient history, Umbraco chose to use a un-signed version of log4net, or creating their own.
+This means that the log4net.dll used in Umbraco is different from the official log4net.dll.
+This, it seems, has been rectified in version 7.7 of Umbraco, wherefore you should use LogBridge.Log4Net for this version and onwards.

 ### Version 1.2 changes